Isothalamus: Medial geniculate nucleus GM

-The nucleus geniculatus medialis receives axons from auditory axons.
+The medial geniculate nucleus receives axons from auditory axons.
 From the cochlea, peripheral auditory information goes to the cochlear nucleus.
 From there, through the cochlear nerve, axons reach the superior olivary complex of both sides.
 Axons from there constitute the lateral lemniscus which ends in the inferior colliculus.
 Axons from the inferior colliculus constitute the brachium of the inferior colliculus and end in the medial geniculate.
 The thalamocortical axons from the medial geniculate nucleus end in the primary auditory cortex located in the center of the superior temporal plane.
 See auditory system.

 Lateral geniculate nucleus GL

-The nucleus geniculatus lateralis is made up of different cellular strata separated by lamellae, parallel to the surface.
-The stratae 1 and 2, the most ventral, are magnocellular.
-The other are mediocellular.
-From the retina, the axons of the optic nerves go directly to the geniculate nuclei.
+The lateral geniculate nucleus is made up of different cellular strata separated by lamellae, parallel to the surface.
+Strata 1 and 2, the most ventral, are magnocellular.
+The others are mediocellular.
+From the retina, the axons of the optic nerves go directly to the lateral geniculate nucleus.
 The nasal component of the optic nerves (the axons issued from the nasal field of the retina of both sides) crosses at the chiasma.
 The axons of the temporal field do not cross.
 This is very important in clinical neurology.

-After the chiasma, axons form the visual tracts turning around the peduncles and arriving into the polar anterior part of the geniculate nucleus.
-Retinal axons from the controlateral retina end in stratae 1,4 and 6.
-Those from the ipsilateral retina end in 2,3 and 5.
+After the chiasma, axons form the visual tracts turn around the peduncles and arrive into the polar anterior part of the lateral geniculate nucleus.
+Retinal axons from the contralateral retina end in strata 1, 4 and 6.
+Those from the ipsilateral retina end in 2, 3 and 5.
 The axons from the lateral geniculate nucleus, through the optic radiation, end in the primary visual cortex around the calcarine fissure.
 See visual system.